 According to the American College of Rheumatology, around 790,000 knee replacement surgeries are performed in the US every year.

-This makes it one of the most common surgical procedures in the medical field.
+Knee replacement surgery may be one of the most common procedures in modern medicine.

 Thermofisher wanted to educate forensic laboratories in emerging markets.

-These labs usually have small throughput, and they either have no automation or have several smaller throughput instruments.
+These labs typically have limited throughput, often relying on either no automation or multiple smaller throughput instruments.

-As medical animators, we used a mix of 2D and 3D medical animations to explain how Thermofisher’s device automates most of the extraction process.
+As medical animators, we used a combination of 2D and 3D medical animations to illustrate how Thermofisher’s device automates the majority of the extraction process.

 The system is a walkway, meaning the device handler can set it up and be free to work on other tasks.